Linkriver/Chainlink-Node-Docker-Deployment/README.md

  `--pids-limit 100`

  Attackers could launch a fork bomb with a single command inside the container.
-This fork bomb could crash the entire system and would require a restart of the host to make the system functional again.
-Using the PIDs cgroup parameter –pids-limit would prevent this kind of attack by restricting the number of forks that can happen inside a container within a specified time frame.
+This fork bomb could kill the entire system and would require a restart of the host to make the system work again.
+Using the PIDs cgroup parameter –pids-limit would prevent this kind of attack by restricting the number of forks that can take place inside a container within a specified period of time.

 4) CPU & memory capacity